Security best practices for Cross-account access to private CAs - Amazon Private Certificate Authority

 • Use the Amazon Private CA API or CLI to attach a resource-based policy to a CA, thereby granting access to a principal in another account.
 For more information, see Resource-based policies.

-The Controlling access to a private CA section of this guide provides workflows for granting access to CAs in both single-account and cross-account scenarios.
+The Control access to the private CA section of this guide provides workflows for granting access to CAs in both single-account and cross-account scenarios.